TerryLoc/positive-affirmation-colour-wheel/README.md

   <tr>
     <td><img src="assets/images/readme-images/mood-card.jpg" style="width: 100%; max-width: 250px;"/></td>
     <td>Mood card screenshot</td>
-    <td>This is an example of the screenshot card that is saved to the users download folder in either there mobile device or computer.</td>
+    <td>This is an example of the screenshot card that is saved to the users download folder in either their mobile device or computer.</td>
   </tr>
 </table>